Rafficer/linux-cli-community/README.md

 All connect options can be used with the `-p` flag to explicitly specify the Protocol (either `udp` or `tcp`).
 ### Extensive explanation

-You can see a full set of commands and examples by running `protonvpn --help`.
+You can see the full list of commands by running `protonvpn --help` and a list of examples by running `protonvpn examples`.

 **Most of the commands need to be run as root, so use sudo with the commands in this guide!**